 - Note 1: Reinvest the company in Mainland China via the offshore subsidiary, CHAIN-LOGIC TRADING CORP. - Note 2: Reinvest the company in Mainland China via the offshore subsidiary, MMI HOLDING CO., LTD. - Note 3: Except the financial statement of Lumitek (Changchou) Co.
-Ltd, which was reviewed by company's external auditors, the investment income not recognized based on the financial statements reviewed by the parent company's external auditors was recognized under the equity method. - Note4: On December 28, 2017, the Board of Directors meeting approved selling MMK (Kunshan).
+Ltd, which was reviewed by company's external auditors, the investment income not recognized based on the financial statements reviewed by the parent company's external auditors was recognized under the equity method. - Note 4: On December 28, 2017, the Board of Directors meeting approved selling MMK (Kunshan) and sold on March 23, 2018.
 The distribution of surplus a total of NT\$82,710 thousand was remitted.
 MMI HOLDING CO., LTD obtained recover payment a total of NT\$11,408 thousand.
-So far, Investment Commission of the Ministry of Economic Affairs has not approved this.
+So far, Investment Commission of the Ministry of Economic Affairs has approved this. - Note 5: On May 25, 2017, the Board of Directors approved the liquidation of the transfer investment company MJC Microelectronics (Shanghai) Co., Ltd, which was completed on August 31, 2018.
+The distribution of surplus a total of NT\$28,080 thousand was remitted.
+MMI HOLDING CO., LTD obtained recover payment a total of NT\$1,733 thousand.
+So far, Investment Commission of the Ministry of Economic Affairs has approved this. - B. Information related to ceiling on investment in Mainland China